 Why should I eat breakfast?

-Research studies have shown that teens who eat breakfast regularly:
+Research has shown that teens who eat breakfast regularly:

 - Do better in school

 - Get more important nutrients (vitamins, minerals, and fiber) throughout the day

 When choosing a balanced breakfast, aim to include foods from a variety of food groups.
 Having a meal with all the types of macronutrients, including carbohydrates, proteins, and fats, will help you to stay full and feel satisfied.
 Whole grain carbohydrates typically eaten at breakfast include whole grain cereals, oatmeal, and whole grain bread.
 Foods such as eggs, peanut butter, nuts, and dairy are all great choices as they have both proteins and healthy fats.

 - Sliced bananas or berries

 - Eggs scrambled with salsa and shredded cheese

 - Whole wheat English muffin or whole wheat tortilla